stackpivot/mitmproxy/ssl/README.md

 cd keys && ./keygen.sh && cd -
 ```

-* Does NOT follow HTTP redirects and other fancy things
+* see README.md for HTTP interceptor as it applies also to SSL

 * Connect with SSL: